How We Build Effective Responsive Websites

 • Purpose: What is the purpose of your website?
 If the main purpose of your site is to serve as an online shop, you will need to integrate tried and tested ecommerce features into its design.
 For example, having a shopping cart represented by a suitable icon on the homepage will immediately tell people that your site is an online shop.

-• On-page search engine optimization: Google loves websites which are designed with their human readers in mind while penalizing those which are designed primarily with the purpose of artificially manipulating the search results in hopes of better rankings.
-Be careful with on-page optimization.
-Diversify your key words and phrases and use them naturally.
+• On-Page Search Engine Optimization: Google loves websites which are designed with their human readers in mind while penalizing those which are designed primarily with the purpose of artificially manipulating the search results in hopes of better rankings.
+We are extremely careful with on-page optimization.
+We diversify your keywords and phrases and use them naturally.
 A site which is over-optimized will likely end up getting pushed to the back of the search results.
 This, of course, is exactly what you don’t want to achieve.